| 1992 |

 | 2021 |

-hnRNPU interacts with WT1 and SOX9 in Sertoli cells and enhances transcription of Sox8 and Sox9 by directly binding their promoter regions (ChIP-qPCR); conditional KO of hnRNPU in Sertoli cells causes testicular atrophy, depletion of Sertoli and germ cells, and male sterility. |
+hnRNPU interacts with WT1 and SOX9 in Sertoli cells and enhances expression of Sox8 and Sox9 by directly binding to their promoter regions.
+Conditional knockout of hnRNPU in murine Sertoli cells causes rapid depletion of both Sertoli and germ cells and failure of spermatogonia proliferation and migration, leading to male sterility. |

 Theranostics |